Richard Golian

 28 Feb 2026

-How We Are Manipulated Without Knowing It.
-And Why It Works
+How We Are Manipulated Without Knowing It: The Cognitive Biases That Make It Work

 Are you making your own decisions, or are you being guided?
 This article maps how evolution, technology, and power intersect to manipulate human behaviour, from food and fear to political marketing and disinformation.
 A…